anujgaut/All-in-One-Label/README.md

 # YOLO / Mask R-CNN Annotator

 ## Overview
 The **YOLO / Mask R-CNN Annotator** is a powerful tool designed for annotating images and videos with bounding boxes and polygons, making it suitable for deep learning tasks such as object detection and instance segmentation.
-The tool allows you to create, edit, and export annotations in formats compatible with YOLO, Pascal VOC, and COCO JSON.
-It also supports AI-assisted pre-labeling using YOLOv8 and provides functionalities to train custom models.
+The tool allows you to create, edit, and export annotations in formats compatible with YOLO,and Mask RCNN JSON.
+It also supports AI-assisted pre-labeling using pretrained YOLOv11 and provides functionalities to train custom models.

 > **Note:** Some features are still under development and may not be fully integrated.